 We will support Indigenous-driven use of ICES data.

-We aim to be a trusted partner for Indigenous organizations, scholars and communities in their use of data to promote wellbeing, healing and effective policy.
+We will aim to be a trusted partner for Indigenous organizations, scholars and communities in their use of data to promote wellbeing, healing and effective policy.

 We will listen to and learn from Indigenous teachings and principles so that we can strive to apply them to our relationships and collaborative projects.

 ICES is also committed to building capacity for using data through an ICES Indigenous Internship program for students and Indigenous community members – and we are supporting capacity-building among ICES staff and faculty to meaningfully work with Indigenous partners and Indigenous data.

 The figure below depicts an overall framework that is informed by collaboration with the Chiefs of Ontario on work with First Nations data:

 - Formalized data governance and data sharing agreements

 - Indigenous perspectives and models of wellbeing

 - Data gaps/quality

 - Linkage and analytics